 Therapy with children looks different than therapy with adults.
 Children do not have the cognitive skills for "talk" therapy as adults do.
 Children's words are toys and play is their language.
 Through the use of play therapy, children are able to work through internal conflict that leads to acting out and uncomfortable feelings.
-Games, art, sandtray therapy and other activities are also utilized in sessions.
-Because I am a family therapist and understand that change can take place within the context of relationships, parents and guardians are often included in reaching treatment goals depending on the presenting issue.
+Games, art, sandtray therapy and other activities are utilized in sessions.
+As a family therapist, Kristi Patterson, MA, LMFT-S, LPC-S, RPT-S, ICST understands that change can take place within the context of relationships, therefore, parents and guardians are often included in reaching treatment goals.

 For more information about play therapy, please review the videos below published by the American Association for Play Therapy.

 Therapy also looks different with adolescents than with adults as typical brain development entails that a teen's brain is not fully mature until approximately age 25.
 Many children & adolescents that come to counseling come not because they want to, but because their parent or guardian is concerned about their child.
 Sometimes games, art therapy and sandtray therapy are utilized to help develop trust between client/therapist, build rapport, strengthen socio-emotional skills, improve coping skills, and help clients reach their goals.
 Depending on the presenting issues, parents and guardians are also included in sessions.